geomagpy/MARTAS/README.md

 Please note: if you want to use threshold testing or monitoring, then you can use the installer "install.addapps.sh" in the install directory to set up/initialize these programs.

-### 7.1 The threshold notifier threshold.py

-MARTAS comes along with a threshold application.
-This application can be used to check your data in realtime and trigger certain action in case a defined threshold is met.
-Among the possible actions are notifications by mail or messenger, switching command to a connected microcontroller, or execution of bash scripts.
-This app reads data from a defined source: a MARTAS buffer files, MARCOS database or any file supported by [MagPy] (eventually directly from MQTT).
-Within a configuration file you define threshold values for contents in this data sources.
-Notifications can be triggered if the defined criteria are met, and even switching commands can be send if thresholds are broken.
-All threshold processes can be logged and  can be monitored independently by mail, nagios, icinga, telegram.
-Threshold.py can be scheduled in crontab.
-You can configure Threshold.py to se

-Threshold.py (and monitor.py) can use the Telegram messenager to broadcast notifications.
-If you want to use that you need to install telegram_send.

-        $ sudo pip install telegram_send

-        # IMPORTANT: requires Python3.6 !!

-Please note that these notification routines are independent of an eventually used TelegramBot (7.4, working also with Python3.5 and smaller) for communication with your MARTAS machine.
-You can use the same channel, however.

 ### 7.2 Monitoring MARTAS and MARCOS process with monitor.py